Ineltek-IT/Electronica2022Demo-esp-holtek/README.md

     lv_indev_set_button_points(my_indev, points_array);
 ```

-and to it is given `sensor_read` as a callback function. `sensor_read` reads the output of the sensor and changes the appearance of the button, adding to and removing from it the `PRESSED` property.
+and to it is given `sensor_read` as a callback function. `sensor_read` reads the output of the sensor and changes the appearance of the button, adding to and removing from it the `LV_STATE_PRESSED` property.

 ```c
 void  sensor_read(lv_indev_drv_t * drv, lv_indev_data_t*data){